 Certain spacecraft-to-spacecraft video will also need to be downlinked for proximity operations/situational awareness.
 This will require links between spacecraft and possibly an additional link to the ground.

 Spacecraft communications systems will need a data store-and-forward capability to store video for downlink while the spacecraft is in a LOS situation.
 When the spacecraft cannot communicate directly to a ground station, it will require on-board recording and storage of video that cannot be transmitted.
-When communication is restored, those files can be downlinked via CFDP (as specified in 5.3) or forwarded in a live-streaming mode so as to provide a real-time video feed for ground controllers.
-Care must be taken to size the storage which is available to the DTN node in order to provide data storage for the entirety of the LOS period.
+When communication is restored, those files can be downlinked via CFDP For files transmitted via CFDP, there are no special considerations beyond that required for any other data file transfer.

+However, if during live streaming of video or playback in real-time as if it were live, care must be taken to size the storage which is available to the DTN node in order to provide data storage for the entirety of the LOS period.
 In the case that a spacecraft possesses multiple data pathways (such as S and Ku bands, or Ku and optical) with differing throughputs and error rates (see reference [6]), the lower-throughput pathway may be utilized for file transfer via CFDP, leaving the higher-throughput pathway for real-time video.
 This increases the maximum possible video bitrate (and resolution), allowing for higher-quality video transmission.
 If a certain real-time video stream is mission critical, the more reliable pathway need to be used, provided that the end-to-end throughput of the link is more than that of the video.

 For LEO missions, receiving video at multiple ground facilities may be required to enhance mission functions or for easier routing.
 Regardless, communications links between ground facilities are needed to distribute video to all participating agencies.